 - Thyroid dysfunction is also very common, especially in women, but it doesn’t affect your risk for developing cancer, except in people who have Hashimoto’s thyroiditis.

 - What does affect your risk is having nodules (small lumps) in your thyroid.
-Thyroid nodules are very common; almost 50 percent of women will develop a nodule by age 55.
-Only 5 to 7 percent of those nodules, however, will be cancerous.
+Thyroid nodules are very common; almost 50% of women will develop a nodule by age 55.
+Only 5% to 7% of those nodules, however, will be cancerous.

 - Although thyroid nodules and cancer are more common in women, a man with a nodule is more likely to have cancer.